jinxuan0727/CTF4Rec/README.md

 # CTF4Rec
+This paper has been submitted to the *_KNOWLEDGE-BASED SYSTEMS_* journal.
-Our code will be available after the paper is received.
+Our code will be published after the paper is accepted by the journal.